 You could other clauses in simple and clear language.
 If you’re working with the attorney for the first time, it is better to be as exhaustive and comprehensive as possible.
 Additional terms may include:

-• Means for the fee arbitration, in case of a dispute
+- Means the fee arbitration, in case of a dispute

 In the vast majority of legal cases, lawyers already have a standard retainer form ready.
 However, it is always better to read through the details.
 Clients have the freedom to negotiate the retainer agreement and even to refuse it.